IsaoTakahashi/jsonApiMock/README.md

 - Simulate json style API behaviour
     + GET, POST and other HTTP methods
     + can respond different json for same `Endpoint`, if `HttpMethod` or `RequestBody` or `QueryString` is different.
+- Grab client's request and API response as mock data
+    + for detail, please refer "Spy Mode".

 ## Usage